 - Add red beet, parsley, spices and nuts.

 - Mix with your hand, I recommend to use gloves.
-(If dough is not firm enough, add some whole grain wheat or oats)
+(If dough is not firm enough, add some oats which will help the dough hold together)

-- Form 8-10 burgers and place them on a nonstick baking sheet.
+- Form 8-10 burgers and place them on a baking sheet with parchment paper.

 - Leftover patties will keep in an airtight container in the fridge for 2 to 3 days.
 You can also freeze cooled burgers for up to 1 month.

-Serve veggie burgers in a whole wheat bun, pita bread or as a wrap with your preferred clean eating toppings.
+Serve vegetable patties in a whole grain bun, pita bread or as a wrap with your preferred clean eating toppings.
 You might also want to arrange it on a green salad plate for a light and colorful lunch.
 We love to combine it with our beloved potato salad sometimes “with”, sometimes “without” fish.

 How to cook beets or avoid it altogether…

-I get beets regularly in my vegetable subscription box.
-My preferred cooking method is using a pressure cooker which saves me some time, but I still have to peel beets after cooking.
+I get these dark red bulbs regularly in my vegetable subscription box.
+My preferred cooking method is using a pressure cooker which saves me some time, but I still have to peel those vegetables after cooking.

 From time to time I buy precooked, whole, peeled beets you can get at supermarkets – here in Germany even at Aldi or online (see my picks below).
 They are vacuum-packed and in my opinion there is no difference between your own cooked beets or if you buy them vacuum-packed except for the price.
 On the other hand the convenience food is still appropriate for clean eating and saves you a whole bunch of time.

 Have you ever used vacuum-packed beets?
-Let us know your experience and also how you liked the red beet burgers in the comment section below.
+Let us know your experience and also how you liked the vegan burgers in the comment section below.